SchweizerischeBundesbahnen/atlas/amazon-s3/README.md

     * int: **int-dev**
     * prod: **prod**

-:warning: Disclaimer: the postfix for dev, test and int is always following by dev because of the [SBB bucket name generation](https://self.sbb-cloud.net/tools/aws/s3/new), for more information see [AmazonServiceImpl.java](src/main/java/ch/sbb/atlas/amazon/service/AmazonServiceImpl.java)
+:warning: Disclaimer: the postfix for dev, test and int is always followed by "dev" because of the [SBB bucket name generation](https://self.sbb-cloud.net/tools/aws/s3/new), for more information see [AmazonServiceImpl.java](src/main/java/ch/sbb/atlas/amazon/service/AmazonServiceImpl.java)
 #getBucketNameFromActiveProfile()